Custom Engagement Rings

 Like diamonds, for any gemstone, you should receive a laboratory certificate.
 Especially when buying rubies or sapphires as the market is flooded with synthetics.
 The average jeweller generally doesn’t know the difference between a synthetic sapphire versus a natural sapphire.

 Rosette Jewellery’s owner, Amber has multiple years of experience working with both diamonds and gemstones and has a substantial gemological knowledge.

 You will need to decide on a metal that will not only compliment the ring design but also the stone that you choose.
 In South Africa, the choices are normally between platinum, 9ct, 14ct or 18ct gold.

-In South Africa, 9ct, 14ct and 18ct gold is commonly used.
+In South Africa, 9ct, 14ct and 18ct gold are commonly used.
 You will also need to decide on what colour, yellow, rose or white gold, your soon-to-be fiancé prefers.
 Remember that white gold would need to be rhodium plated annually to keep it’s shiny, white appearance.

 Platinum is becoming a very popular metal for engagement rings for various reasons.
 For instance, it won’t tarnish, though it will show some wear over time.
 It does not require plating, all it requires is a good polish to bring back its shine.
 Platinum also compliments the beauty of diamonds

 The Design & Manufacturing Your Custom Engagement Rings

 When you have made a final decision on the above factors for your ring, it’s time to give your jeweller a ring size.

 Once your jeweller has all your specifications for the ring including the size they will be able to give you a quote on the price for your custom ring.
 When all parties have agreed on the quote, it’s time to start the process of making the ring.